 In 2003, the International Council on Active Aging launched the first Active Aging Week.
 The purpose of this week is to remember and celebrate how incredible the process of aging can be.
-When well supported and resourced appropriately, older adults can continue to experience high quality of life for decades.
+When well supported and resourced appropriately, older adults can continue to experience a high quality of life for decades.

 Active Aging Week encourages anyone over the age of 50 to take hold of all that life has to offer.
 One of the primary ways to maintain quality of life into the older years is through movement, exercise, and an emphasis on holistic wellness.
-The International Council on Aging seeks to promote various wellness initiatives and encourage physical movement in seniors worldwide through active Aging Week.
+The International Council on Aging seeks to promote various wellness initiatives and encourage physical movement in seniors worldwide through Active Aging Week.

 Read more about Active Aging Week below…

 BayView Senior Assisted Living: Best Senior Living Community Near You

 At BayView Assisted Living (and at our partner locations, MesaView Senior Assisted Living, HarborView Senior Assisted Living, and RanchView Senior Assisted Living) we strive to provide compassionate, individualized care, preserving our residents’ dignity at every stage of their Alzheimer’s journey.
 We’re committed to holistic care that engages our residents on emotional, mental, spiritual, and physical levels.

 - 1950: The National Committee on Aging - The National Social Welfare Assembly coordinated the first National Committee on Aging.

 - 1995: Aging & Health Program - The World Health Organization organized the Aging & Health Program with the goal of addressing the needs of an aging population.

 - 2001: ICAA Formed - The International Council on Active Aging (ICAA) is set into motion.

 - 2003: First Active Aging Week - The ICAA launches the first ever Active Aging Week.